SOAR Writing Retreat

 This workbook asks readers to reflect on their own narratives and thoughts or beliefs surrounding specific areas in their lives that they struggle with.

-Retreat participants will leave with:
+Retreat participants will left with:

 • Increased sense of understanding intergenerational communication gaps in new American immigrant communities